f5devcentral/xchaawsdemoguide/README.rst

 Creating Virtual Site
 *********************

 As soon as an edge site is created and the label is assigned, create a virtual site, as described below.
-The virtual site should be of the CE type and the label must be *ves.io/siteName* with operation *==* and the name of the AWS VPC site.
+The virtual site should be of the CE type.
+Its label must be *ves.io/siteName* with operation *==* and the name of the AWS VPC site.

 Navigate to the **Distributed Apps** service and select **Virtual Sites** in the Manage section.
 After that click **Add Virtual Site** to load the creation form.